 The Mental and Material Laboratories of 13th Century Science

-Our current understanding of medieval science is underpinned by interpretations of surviving manuscripts.
-However, a true appreciation of the contribution of the scholars can only be gained by understanding and experiencing the intellectual and material environments in which they lived.
-This project seeks to understand the medieval interpretation of natural phenomena though interdisciplinary collaboration between two DPhil students, with backgrounds in the sciences and humanities.
+Our current understanding of medieval science is centred on interpretations of surviving manuscripts.
+However, a true appreciation of the contribution of the scholars can only be gained by understanding the intellectual and material environments in which they lived, and the psychology of their experiences.
+This project seeks to understand the medieval interpretations of natural phenomena through interdisciplinary collaboration between two DPhil students, with backgrounds in the sciences and humanities.
+The project is supervised by Prof Clive Siviour (Associate Professor of Engineering Science and Tutorial Fellow at Pembroke College), Dr Hannah Smithson (Associate Professor of Experimental Psychology and Tutorial Fellow at Pembroke College), Professor Carol Harrison (Lady Margaret Professor of Divinity), and Dr Giles Gasper (Reader in High Medieval History at Durham University).